- This event has passed.

 The CABK runs a Bursary Scheme to allow a young (18-25) beekeeper to attend with most costs (except travel) covered by the CABK.
 For further details, please follow the link.

 The PROVISIONAL schedule (as of 8th Feb 2019) is as follows.
-Prices and other details will be made available as they are confirmed.
+Booking will open on August 15th.

 |Friday 15th November|

 |20:30 – 21:45||Dylan Elen: What is left of the Welsh Dark bee?|

 |Saturday 16th November|